Muna (band)

-Muna (stylized as MUNA; /ˈmuːnə/ MOON-ə) is an American indie pop band consisting of Katie Gavin, Josette Maskin, and Naomi McPherson.
-They released two studio albums with RCA Records, About U (2017) and Saves the World (2019), before signing with independent label Saddest Factory Records, which released their third studio album, Muna, in June 2022.
+Muna (stylized in all caps as MUNA; /ˈmuːnə/ MOON-ə) is an American indie pop band consisting of Katie Gavin, Josette Maskin, and Naomi McPherson.
+They released two studio albums with RCA Records, About U (2017) and Saves the World (2019), before signing with independent label Saddest Factory Records, which released their third studio album, Muna, in June 2022, and Dancing on the Wall in May 2026.

 Career

 2013–2019: Career beginnings, About U and Saves the World

 Based in Los Angeles, the trio met in college at the University of Southern California and began working together in 2013 with Maskin and McPherson playing together on guitars and Gavin adding synth bass and vocals.
 Gavin had introduced McPherson to Maskin.
 Gavin and Maskin were music majors, while McPherson double-majored in narrative studies and American studies & ethnicity.
 The two guitarists, Maskin and McPherson, had been used to playing ska and progressive rock, but settled on a different sound when their initial collaboration with singer Gavin resulted in a pop song.

 Beginning their collaboration in an experimental mode, they evolved towards hooky electronic pop.
 In the summer of 2014, they self-released their debut EP, More Perfect, on Bandcamp and SoundCloud.
 Its success led to their signing by RCA Records in the US and Columbia Records in the UK.
 Gavin and McPherson dated for three years and broke up shortly after being signed.
 RCA released their self-produced debut major label EP, Loudspeaker, in May 2016.
 Their debut full-length album, About U, was released on February 3, 2017.

 Dutch DJ/producer Tiësto remixed "Winterbreak" in May 2016.
 Muna played Lollapalooza 2016 in Chicago in July 2016, toured America with Grouplove in the fall of 2016, and made their late-night network television debut on November 7, 2016, on The Tonight Show Starring Jimmy Fallon.
 In June 2017, it was announced that the band would be the opening act on the North American and European tour dates for Harry Styles.
 In 2017, their song "I Know a Place" was featured in The Carmilla Movie, following the original web series based on Sheridan Le Fanu's novella of the same name.
 In 2018, Muna was featured playing "I Know a Place" live in the Netflix movie Alex Strangelove, which chronicles the sexual awakening of teen protagonist Alex Truelove.